campoloj/SoftwareDevelopment2016/14/README.txt

-The purpose of this project was to run an entire game of evolution, remotely which meant creating a server file and a player proxy.
-Additionally, we created a client file and dealer proxy that can connect and player with the server.
+The purpose of this project was to incorporate minor changes in the remote protocol to our system, as well as prepare our code base for the final code walk
 _____________________________________________________________________________________________

 server: The server file that starts the sign up and runs a game.